-Fibroid Treatment Options for women in Colorado
+Fibroid Treatment Options at Denver Fibroids in Denver, CO

 If you and your care provider determine that you have uterine fibroids, it is a good idea to discuss the various alternative treatment options for fibroids that are available to you, including uterine fibroid embolization (UFE).